October 1, 2024

 What other TLDs Are Good Options?

-Clients ask regularly if there are decent top level domain alternatives to the .com for transfer.
-There are many, including, .org, .net,.co, .io, .ai, .xyz and .club domains that hold lots of power and authority.
+Clients ask regularly if there are decent top-level domain alternatives to the .com for transfer.
+There are many, including .org, .net,.co, .io, .ai, .xyz and .club domains that a degree of power and authority.

 Top Extensions: